The Deaf, Disability & Mad Arts Alliance of Canada

 A: Arts/ Artistic practice/ Aesthetic non-normativity

-Because "access" is merely the condition for dis arts, not the goal, and the point of DDMSTC cultures is to give YOU access to OUR worlds, not vice versa.
+The purpose of dis art is to give YOU (inclusive, non-disabled allies) access to OUR worlds, not vice versa.

 2020: Beyond Access